-Reldesemtiv (formerly CK-2127107) is an experimental therapy being developed by Cytokinetics in collaboration with Astellas.
-It is intended to improve muscle function and physical performance in people with diseases associated with muscle weakness and/or muscle fatigue, such as amyotrophic lateral sclerosis (ALS) and spinal muscular atrophy (SMA).
+Reldesemtiv (formerly CK-2127107) is an experimental treatment being developed by Cytokinetics in collaboration with Astellas.
+It is intended to improve muscle function and physical performance in people with diseases that cause muscle weakness and/or muscle fatigue, such as amyotrophic lateral sclerosis (ALS) and spinal muscular atrophy (SMA).

 Reldesemtiv is designed to bind to and slow the rate of calcium release from the troponin complex, a regulatory protein that plays an essential role in the contraction of fast skeletal muscle fibers.
-By doing this, the treatment boosts the sensitivity of the sarcomere to calcium, which should increase the ability of the muscles to contract despite reduced nerve signaling.
+By doing this, the treatment boosts the sensitivity of the sarcomere to calcium, which should increase the ability of the muscles to contract despite reduced nerve signaling due to ALS.

 Reldesemtiv in clinical trials

-The safety, tolerability, bioavailability (the proportion of the drug entering the circulation when introduced into the body), pharmacokinetics (movement in the body), and pharmacodynamics (effect on the body) of reldesemtiv were evaluated in five Phase 1 clinical trials.
+The safety, tolerability, bioavailability (the proportion of the therapy entering circulation when introduced into the body), pharmacokinetics (movement in the body), and pharmacodynamics (effect on the body) of reldesemtiv were evaluated in five Phase 1 clinical trials.

 Results from one study, conducted in healthy volunteers, showed that reldesemtiv was well-tolerated with no adverse events and led to increases in the force of muscle contraction measured by nerve stimulation.

-The effectiveness, safety, and tolerability of reldesemtiv in ALS patients are currently being tested in a Phase 2 clinical trial (NCT03160898).
-Researchers will assess the change from baseline in the percent predicted slow vital capacity (SVC), a measure of the strength of respiratory muscles as a predictor of disease progression and survival, and other measures of skeletal muscle function after treatment with reldesemtiv.
-The study, called FORTITUDE-ALS, is recruiting up to 445 eligible ALS patients at centers in the U.S. and Canada.
-More than 350 patients have already been enrolled, and initial results are expected in the first half of 2019.
+The effectiveness, safety, and tolerability of reldesemtiv were also tested in ALS patients in a Phase 2 clinical trial (NCT03160898).
+Researchers assessed the change from baseline after treatment with reldesemtiv in the percent predicted slow vital capacity (SVC), a measure of the strength of respiratory muscles as a predictor of disease progression and survival, and other measures of skeletal muscle function.
+The study, called FORTITUDE-ALS, recruited 458 ALS patients at centers in the U.S., Canada, Australia, Ireland, Spain, and the Netherlands.

-In addition to ALS, reldesemtiv has been evaluated in a completed Phase 2 clinical trial in people with SMA (NCT02644668), and a completed Phase 2a clinical trial (NCT02662582) in patients with chronic obstructive pulmonary disease (COPD).
-A Phase 1 trial (NCT03065959) in elderly participants with limited mobility was terminated following an interim analysis that suggested reldesemtiv was not effective in improving muscle function in these patients.
+In addition to ALS, reldesemtiv has been evaluated in a completed Phase 2 clinical trial in patients with SMA (NCT02644668), and a completed Phase 2a clinical trial (NCT02662582) in patients with chronic obstructive pulmonary disease.
+A Phase 1 trial (NCT03065959) in elderly participants with limited mobility was terminated following an interim analysis that suggested that reldesemtiv was not effective in improving muscle function in these patients.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.